shinobistack/gokakashi/Readme.md

 - Multiple registries support - scan images from various container image registries — all in one place!
 - Vulnerability scanner of your choice.
 - Custom notifications - Customize notifications to suit your needs, including where to get notified and control over priority, assignment, due dates etc.
-- Scheduled and on-demand scans - Automate your scans with in-built cron jobs.
+- Scheduled and on-demand scans - Automate your scans with in-built cron jobs or trigger them from your CI.

-TODO: Add screenshot and link to docs.

 #### Image Registries